graniczny/forecaster-forecasts/README.md

-# forecaster-forecasts
+# Initialize repository

-Analysis of forecasts for picked spot based on windfinder
+This is init commit for Node Koa TS app with MonogDb (Mongoose)